DHChoksi/Portfolio/README.md

 ---

 Welcome to my professional portfolio on GitHub!
-Here you'll find a curated showcase of my skills, projects, and professional experience in game development, immersive technologies, and software engineering.
+Here you'll find a curated showcase of my expertise in game development, immersive technologies (VR/AR/XR), and software engineering.

 > 🎮 "Designing experiences is more than code—it's about bringing imagination to life."